Xilinx/graffitist/README.md

 For a full list of arguments and available transforms, use the help option: `python graffitize.pyc -h`.

-We also provide utility scripts for end-to-end ALT training and validation of Graffitist quantized networks on ImageNet.
+We also provide utility scripts for end-to-end training and validation of Graffitist quantized networks on ImageNet.

 #### Training